-2 v 25 minuto halvos 2 x 25 minute halves Running clock.
+Game Length 2 x 25 minute halves Running clock.
 5 minute break at half-time.
-7v7 Format - 6 field players and a GK Each player is to play at least 50% of each game.
-Size 4 Home Team = White : Away Team = Blue or Red (home team responsible for changing if there is a conflict) 7 per team on the field; one goalie plus 6 field players (7v7) Suggested formations: 1 GK - 2 Defenders - 3 Midfielders - 1 Forward.
-1 GK - 3 Defenders - 2 Midfielders - 1 Forward Yes.
+7v7 Format - 6 field players and a GK Playing Time Each player is to play at least 50% of each game.
+Ball Size 4 Uniforms Home Team = White : Away Team = Blue or Red (home team responsible for changing if there is a conflict) Number of players 7 per team on the field; one goalie plus 6 field players (7v7) Suggested formations: 1 GK - 2 Defenders - 3 Midfielders - 1 Forward.
+1 GK - 3 Defenders - 2 Midfielders - 1 Forward Goalies Yes.
 Dropkicking is NOT allowed.
-Referee's will be provided by the club.
+Referee Referee's will be provided by the association.
 Center only.
-Unlimited.
+Substitutions Unlimited.
 At any stoppage of play.
-A ball is out of play only upon the entire ball crossing out of the field of play (e.g. outside of the line).
-Not allowed.
-A goal shall be awarded when the ball fully crosses the end line inside of the goal.
-Yes, but very loosely called.
+Ball In and Out of A ball is out of play only upon the entire ball crossing out of the field of play (e.g. Play outside of the line).
+Slide tackling Not allowed.
+Goal A goal shall be awarded when the ball fully crosses the end line inside of the goal.
+Offsides Yes, but very loosely called.
 See SWYSA specific definition.
-Yes The buildout line refers to the US Soccer Developmental Guidelines per below: - When the GK has the ball in their hands either during play or from a goal kick, the opposing team will begin a retreat to the 'Buildout Line' as defined within individual modified rules.
-For our league the build out line is the center line. -This is not to require the opposing team to fully retreat if the GK chooses to execute a quick restart. - Once the GK has put the ball into play, the opposing team may resume play as normal.
-For a handball infraction to be called, the player handling the ball must be determined to have done so intentionally AND seek an advantage.
-All restarts shall be indirect, which means the ball must touch another player (on either team) before it can enter the goal.
-Opposing players are to remain at least 8 yards away from the ball during all restarts.
+Penalty Kicks Yes Build out line The buildout line refers to the US Soccer Developmental Guidelines per below: - When the GK has the ball in their hands either during play or from a goal kick, the opposing team will begin a retreat to the 'Buildout Line' as defined within individual modified rules.
+For our league the build out line is the half line. -This is not to require the opposing team to fully retreat if the GK chooses to execute a quick restart. - Once the GK has put the ball into play, the opposing team may resume play as normal.
+Handball For a handball infraction to be called, the player handling the ball must be determined to have done so intentionally AND seek an advantage.

+Start and Restart All restarts shall be indirect, which means the ball must touch another player (on either team) before it can enter the goal. of Play: Opposing players are to remain at least 8 yards away from the ball during all restarts.
 Kick-offs shall be taken at the start of each half and following each goal scored.
-Throw-in: A throw-in shall be awarded to the opposing team when the ball goes out of play on the sidelines.
+Throw-in: O A throw-in shall be awarded to the opposing team when the ball goes out of play on the sidelines.
 When throwing in a ball, a player must keep both feet on the ground.
 Two hand are to be used, the motion must start behind the head and go directly forward.
 Goal-kick: A goal kicks is awarded to the defending team when the attacking team is the last to touch the ball before it crosses the end line.
 To restart play, the ball may be placed anywhere along the 6 yard box.

-• Corner-kick: A corner kicks is awarded to the attacking team when the defending team is the last to touch the ball before it crosses the end line.
+Corner-kick: A corner kicks is awarded to the attacking team when the defending team is the last to touch the ball before it crosses the end line.
 To restart play, the ball is to be placed in the corner on the side in which it crossed the end line.